Aubameyang set to miss crunch Chelsea clash after VAR red card against Crystal Palace | Goal.com

 A statement released by officials said: "VAR looked at the incident & determined that the point of contact & the intensity of the challenge endangered the safety of the opponent and recommended upgrading the yellow card to a red card for serious foul play."

-No details are known thus far as to the severity of Meyer's injury, with the German having been replaced by new loan signing Cenk Tosun shortly after Aubameyang was given his marching orders.
+Meyer had to be replaced by new loan signing Cenk Tosun shortly after Aubameyang was given his marching orders to leave Palace sweating on the severity of the midfielder's injury.

-Arsenal will now be without their main goal threat for three upcoming Premier League matches unless they lodge a successful appeal, which seems unlikely given the footage of the tackle.
+Arsenal will now be without their main goal threat for three upcoming matches unless they lodge a successful appeal, which seems unlikely given the footage of the tackle.

-Clashes against Sheffield United, Chelsea and Bournemouth must be navigated without Aubameyang by new head coach Mikel Arteta, who will no doubt see the forward's dismissal as a huge blow for the team's momentum.
+Premier League clashes against Sheffield United and Chelsea, followed by an FA Cup fourth-round tie at Bournemouth, must be navigated without Aubameyang by new head coach Mikel Arteta, who will no doubt see the forward's dismissal as a huge blow for the team's momentum.

-Having replaced Unai Emery at the helm with a mandate to lift the Gunners back up the Premier League table, two wins on the bounce - against Man Utd and Leeds United - looked to have gone some way to settling the new boss and his squad.
+Having replaced Unai Emery at the helm with a mandate to lift the Gunners back up the Premier League table, two wins on the bounce - against Manchester United and Leeds United - looked to have gone some way to settling the new boss and his squad.